Kitware/vtk-js/Sources/Rendering/Core/Mapper/api.md

 (ImmediateModeRenderingOff).
 If display lists are used, a data structure is constructed (generally in the rendering library) which can then be rapidly traversed and rendered by the rendering library.
-The disadvantage of display lists is that they require additionally memory which may affect the performance of the system.
+The disadvantage of display lists is that they require additional memory which may affect the performance of the system.

 Another important feature of the mapper is the ability to shift the